Research methodology

 Co-construction

 Another important methodological issue is co-construction and how teachers and researchers understand their own role as co-designers within the classroom.
-This issue is at the heart of DBR as participants "are treated as co-participants in both the design and even the analysis" (Barab & Squire, 2004, p.
-3).
-This will become most apparent in the SILO project during the current implementation phase where teachers and the primary researcher seek to design engaging and authentic opportunities to engage in STEM education.
 Much time and effort has gone into cultivating a learning environment based on mutual trust and respect to encourage the free flow of ideas in a spirit of collaboration.
 As yet, there have been no differences of opinion regarding implementation but the following three protocols are proposed to manage such instances:

 1. Ultimately, it is the classroom teacher who has the final say about what happens as it their classroom as they have a duty of care for everything which occurs.

-2. If the researcher suggests an activity which is unfamiliar to the classroom teachers (such as Arduino or coding), the researcher will run the session so that the classroom teacher can observe without having to invest any additional preparation time
+2. If the researcher suggests an activity which is unfamiliar to the classroom teachers (such as coding micro:bits), the researcher will run the session so that the classroom teacher can observe without having to invest any additional preparation time

 3. If two or more classroom teachers within the same year level have a difference of opinion in relation to classroom activities, each teacher will remain free to pursue their chosen option.
 Such instances are likely to be generative as, "It is through understanding the recursive patterns of researchers’ framing questions, developing goals, implementing interventions, and analyzing resultant activity that knowledge is produced" (Barab & Squire, 2004, p.
 10).